 There are opportunities to be trained in setting up ropes, learning knots, and other safety procedures when we’re running an event, so reach out to us if you’re keen and we will offer you the chance to come along and learn.

 General info on Rock Climbing in New England

-The New England region has seen a lot of development over the last 30 years with the establishment of many large cliffs located in Gara Gorge (15km’s east of armidale), Mt Yarrawick and Ebor Gorge.
+The New England region has seen a lot of development since the 1960s with the establishment of many large cliffs located in Gara Gorge (15km’s east of Armidale), Bulagaranda, and Ebor Gorge.
 Around Armidale climbing on granite offers many cracks, slabs and faces.

 All cliffs located in Gara Gorge (with the exception of Blue Hole) can be accessed by a demanding long hot or bloody cold walk down the gorge, OR by driving virtually to the cliffs through private property with permission.
 Therefore, it is advisable just to climb at Blue Hole which has no access restrictions, or to contact a local climber to take you out to the cliff.
 If unsure follow these simple steps:

 - Contact a local climber or the UNEOAC

 - Obtain permission before driving through a farmers property

 - Leave all gates as you find them

 Failure to do so may see climbing access to these cliffs restricted by car and will entail the previously mentioned long walk!